Employee Safety

 Safeguarding Our Employees

-Lead battery manufacturing facilities operate in controlled environments with elaborate networks of ventilation and negative air pressure systems to capture any lead particles that might otherwise escape to the outside environment.
+Member manufacturing facilities typically operate in controlled environments with elaborate networks of ventilation and negative air pressure systems to capture any particles that might otherwise escape to the outside environment.
 These particles are captured in fine particle air filters where they are collected and properly recycled.
-These advanced air safety systems are made possible by the experience gained from many years of manufacturing lead batteries worldwide.
-In addition, voluntary agreements between lead battery manufacturers and OSHA have systematically reduced worker exposure to lead hazards.

-To keep microscopic particles of airborne lead emissions to a minimum, manufacturers and recyclers use high-efficiency air filters and wet scrubbers to filter plant air before it is released into the atmosphere.
-The filters are inspected and replaced regularly.
-The filters also are equipped with alarms, and the process is shut down or re-routed should a filter tear or break.
+To keep microscopic particles of airborne emissions to a minimum, manufacturers and recyclers use high-efficiency air filters and wet scrubbers to filter plant air before it is released into the atmosphere.

 Using Advanced Controls